import pandas as pd

 69800.0 1

-Name: income, Length: 2613, dtype: int64
+Name: count, Length: 2613, dtype: int64

 With just nine unique values, race

-is pretty clearly categorical.
-But income has 2,613, so it’s pretty clearly continuous.
+has 2,613, so it’s pretty clearly continuous.

-function to print the word ‘race’ followed by the value_counts()
+function to print the value_counts()

 for race

-, followed by a new line character (‘’), with a new line as the separator.
-Printing a new line character has the effect of putting in a blank line, which will be important when we repeat this for many columns.
+, followed by a new line character (‘\n’), with a new line as the separator.
+Printing a new line character has the effect of putting in a blank line.
+When we put this in a loop and print value counts for many variables, the blank line between each variable will make it readable.

 print(